guidogagl/LSMDB/README.md

 ## Use Case

-At the opening, the application shows the interface represented in the Fig. 1.
+At the opening, the application shows the interface as represented in the Fig. 1.

 !["dominating_sets_example2"](https://github.com/guidogagl/LSMDB/blob/master/img/UseCaseImages/StartingInterface.PNG)